SteamDatabase/FileDetectionRuleSets/descriptions/Engine.RPGMakerMZ.md

-RPG Maker has a long history of letting anyone, regardless of skill level, make a game.
-And in Summer 2020, the latest and most powerful version, [**RPG Maker MZ**](https://www.rpgmakerweb.com/products/rpg-maker-mz) released to help you make YOUR game.
-RPG Maker MZ empowers you with simple tools to create your RPG right out of the box, yet is customizable enough to make the exact RPG you want!
+[**RPG Maker MZ**](https://www.rpgmakerweb.com/products/rpg-maker-mz) is the latest version in the RPG Maker series.
+RPG Maker MZ has simple tools , yet is very customizable.